Aime-Serge/Aime-Serge/README.md

 Let’s build the future! 🚀 |#LifelongLearner #DoingHardThings
 </h3>
 <br> <br>
-<h3 align="center">Aime Serge Ukobizaba is a Computer Scientist|Software Engineer|Cloud Computing Enhanced Developer at ALX Africa, and a future full-stack engineer committed to designing intuitive digital tools using technical expertise and human-centred design.
+<h3 align="center">A Computer Scientist|Software Engineer|Cloud Computing Enhanced Developer at ALX Africa, and a future full-stack engineer committed to designing intuitive digital tools using technical expertise and human-centred design.
 His tech innovation brand integrates creativity, code, and strategic project management to simplify complexity and empower users.
 Driven by a belief in technology’s transformative potential, he leads scalable, efficient projects prioritising user engagement and reliability.
 His approach underscores a commitment to innovation that balances functionality, aesthetics, and trust.
   </h3>